John-Allard/treemble-site/docs/circular-trees.md

 Open **Options → Tree Shape → Circular**.

-## 2. Define Centre & Break Point
+## 2. Define Center & Break Point

 You will need to indicate the center point and a break point.

 The breakpoint is used as the starting point for your tip name labels.
 Names you enter will be assigned to tips starting with the one just clockwise from that point and continuing around in clockwise order.

 1. Click the **Center & Break** button in the toolbar.
-2. **First click** = centre of the circle.
+2. **First click** = center of the circle.
 An overlay helps you align with the circular branches.
 3. **Second click** = break point angle (the gap in the branches).

 A banner confirms when both are set.
 A marker will indicate the break point on the screen and radial / angular cross hair overlay will replace the Cartesian one.